kaust-rccl/Dist-DL-training/deepspeed/README.md

 This section walks through how to:

-1. Add a second table to compare `pin_memory: true` vs `false`.
+1. Fill a table to compare `pin_memory: true` vs `false`.
-2. Recreate the full benchmarking table comparing ZeRO stages.
+2. Fill the full benchmarking table comparing ZeRO stages.
 3. Modify model size and dataset subset for deeper experimentation.

 ### Part 1: Compare Stage 2 With and Without `pin_memory: true`